plusworx/gmindocs/managing_users.md

 `gmin ls user -a primaryemail -q orgunitpath=/TestOU | jq '.users[] | .primaryEmail' -r | gmin bdel user`

 ## batch-undelete users

+The batch-undelete users command allows you to undelete (restore) multiple Google Workspace users with one command.
+It takes input data in any of the formats detailed below and outputs a message for each user that it restores.
+If an error is encountered, it is logged, displayed to the console if the --silent flag is not used and processing continues to the next record.

 **Command aliases**:<br />
 bundelete, bund<br />